dumbsmart-org/dumbmoney/README.md

 - **Returns**

-The plotter object which you can used to get the figure object by `plotter.fig`.
+The plotter object which can be used to get the figure object by `plotter.fig`.